negotiation

 Opening first always gives the other party the upper hand in negotiations.
 Let them make the first offer: this way you’ll have a better feel for the limits under which you’ll be negotiating.
 If a better than expected offer is made, you may be able to negotiate even better.

-3. Be emotionally adept
+3. Be emotionally adept and practice active listening

 Emotional intelligence is perhaps the critical key to attaining excellent leadership negotiation skills.
 An emotional intelligence assessment will tell you where you are currently on the EI scale.
 It will give you the knowledge needed to develop a number of skills associated with negotiation, including: